-- 51.52.
-Aligning with WFP's strategic plan, the country office will develop five types of partnership: resource, knowledge, policy and governance, advocacy and capability.
+51. Aligning with WFP's strategic plan, the country office will develop five types of partnership: resource, knowledge, policy and governance, advocacy and capability.
 The activities under strategic outcome 1 rely on strong partnerships that WFP has built with various national and local stakeholders.
-These stakeholders include MARA, the National Administration for Rural Revitalization, the provincial and local governments of the provinces in which activities 1 and 2 are implemented and various academies, research institutes and women's federations that are directly involved in project decision making and provide technical support and guidance in project design, implementation, monitoring and evaluation.
-Private sector partners will also be important to the financing of these activities. - 52.53.
+These stakeholders include MARA, the National Administration for Rural Revitalization, the provincial and local governments of the provinces in which activities 1 and 2 are implemented and various academies, research institutes and

+- women's federations that are directly involved in project decision making and provide technical support and guidance in project design, implementation, monitoring and evaluation.
+Private sector partners will also be important to the financing of these activities. - 52.
 For activity 3, efforts to facilitate development and humanitarian partnerships with the Government will focus on establishing strong relationships with the China International Development Cooperation Agency (CIDCA), the Ministry of Foreign Affairs and the National Development and Reform Commission and other government bodies and will also seek to boost collaboration with the Rome-based agencies and other United Nations bodies.
-Work with the private sector will focus on providing information and advice and expanding existing partnerships and seeking to identify emerging opportunities with new partners. - 53.54.
+Work with the private sector will focus on providing information and advice and expanding existing partnerships and seeking to identify emerging opportunities with new partners. - 53.
 The partnerships associated with activity 3 will likewise position WFP for fundraising with a view to supporting other developing countries in making progress towards SDG 2.
 WFP will monitor and analyse the development and humanitarian needs of developing countries to support partners in China in their development and humanitarian endeavours.
-To that end, WFP will take responsibility for explaining WFP's continue to share information on its operations, rules and regulations-and WFP's, work and the varied contexts in which it operates, including information on the international humanitarian system and on tools and resources, to ensure best practice in humanitarian response.
+To that end, WFP will take responsibility for explaining WFP's operations, rules and regulations and WFP's work and the varied contexts in which it operates.